 You can complete our FREE application and listen to the South Africa program webinar here.

 All families must undergo a home study which is designed to prepare you for adoptive parenthood and assess your ability to parent an adopted child.
-For families living in New York and New Jersey (within 100 miles of our Manhattan office), Spence-Chapin will complete your home study.
+For families living in New York, New Jersey, or Arizona, Spence-Chapin will complete your home study.
 For families living outside of that area, you will work with a local agency on your home study and Spence-Chapin will guide that agency to ensure that the home study they prepare meets all of the requirements of South Africa.
 The home study includes paperwork, clearances, interviews with a social worker, and a home visit.

 For all families, Spence-Chapin will provide a pre-adoption training plan which will help you prepare for the unique considerations of adoptive parenthood.
 Our social workers facilitate trainings on trauma, attachment, bonding, transracial parenting, how to talk to your child about adoption, and more.